junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Now she really looks like the little sister he never had.

-If only he can give her a hug.
-Dean gives her a small nod, instead.
+If only he could give her a hug.
+Dean gives her a small nod instead.
 "Thanks, Jo."

 He continues down the hallway hastily.